 Also the Pulsacoil A Class has been designed to prevent both on-peak and the off-peak supply to come on at the same time.
 This prevents the system from consuming more electricity then required.
 You should never be able to use the on and off peak together inside a Pulsacoil A Class unlike the Pulsacoil 1,2,3, 2000 and BP.
 It also prevents overheating and inconstant temperature detection.

-Great Pressure Hot Water From The Pulsacoil A Class.
+Great Pressure Hot Water From The Pulsacoil A Class system.

 The Pulsacoil A Class system has been designed to provide all the hot water you are likely to use under normal circumstances.
 It delivers hot water at the same pressure as your cold water pressure.
 With the Pulsacoil A Class system you can enjoy the same powerful mains pressure at your tap or shower.
 You will not need a separate pump to achieve this .
 This also means you can fill your bath with hot water in minutes reducing the waiting time and loss of heat.

-When we say “all the hot water you are likely to need under normal circumstances” this is dependent on the Gledhill Pulsacoil A Class storage tank size.
+When we say “all the hot water you are likely to need under normal circumstances” this is dependent on the Gledhill Pulsacoil A Class storage tank size (The tank that sits inside which you cannot see).
 It also depends on the number of individuals using the system.
 If an undersized system is installed, this will not give you all the hot water you are likely to need.
 An upgraded Pulsacoil A class system maybe required.
-Call us to find out more.

 Pulsacoil A Class Operates Efficiently.